 But, this nutritionist also said, “Sugar is our cells’ preferred source of energy and is absolutely critical to proper metabolic function.
 Eliminating it from the diet will do you harm.”
 This is the common myth I want to dispel.

 Before I do, let me just say that I too consume small amounts of natural sugars.
 I love my fruit with large dollops of whipped cream.
-I use stevia regularly (although this doesn’t count as a sugar because it doesn’t act like a sugar in the body), and I also use small amounts of raw honey (never more than a tsp in a day).
+I use stevia regularly (although this doesn’t count as a sugar because it doesn’t act like a sugar in the body).

 However, it is a huge myth that sugar, in any form, is essential.
 It is a myth that sugar is our cells preferred energy source.
 It is a also myth that we need to consume glucose for good brain function.